Nail polish mugs are an easy and quick craft project! Make them for yourself and your own home, or make a batch to give as gifts!

 - Dishwasher Safe Mod Podge (optional)

 The best tips I can give you for marbling with nail polish is 1) use hot water, and, 2) work quickly.
 The nail polish is going to want to harden pretty quickly upon hitting the surface of the water, and hot water will delay this process a bit.

 Fill your tub (use one that you don’t mind throwing away afterwards) with hot water, and carefully drip your nail polish onto the surface of the water.
 Pour as close to the surface as you can, as this will keep the nail polish from sinking down into your water.

 If desired, use your toothpick or skewer to swirl the polish around so that it covers the surface of the water.
 Immediately dip your mug into the water, and let it sit for a second or two to help the polish adhere to the mug.
 Remove mug, and place upside down on parchment paper to dry.

 Once you begin, you’ll be amazed at how quickly the process goes.
 I marbled all five of these mugs in less than 10 minutes.

 If desired, you can seal with a couple of coats of Dishwasher Safe Mod Podge.
 I’m not sure if I’d necessarily stick them in the dishwasher, but it’ll give them a bit more protection from day-to-day hand washing.

 Quick note: You will want to be careful not to get any nail polish near the top of the mugs (where your mouth would touch).
 As I said above, I’d recommend hand washing only.

 Want more coffee inspiration?
 These “but first, coffee” printables are perfect to add to your kitchen or coffee bar.

-Thanks for reading all about my marbled DIY mugs!
+Thanks for reading all about my marbled nail polish mugs!
 Have a crafty day!